Moo-Ack-Productions/MCprep/README.md

 Future Plans
 ======
 Future development plans are now recorded and updated as milestones and enhancement issues on GitHub.
+Check [those out here](https://github.com/TheDuckCow/MCprep/milestones)

 Additional Help
 ======

 If you have troubles getting this addon to work, please contact me at support[at]TheDuckCow.com or [on twitter](https://twitter.com/TheDuckCow), and I will do my best to respond promptly to your questions.
-This addon is still heavily under construction, so check back for updates (you can reference the version number and take last modified).
+This addon is always being updated, but there may be some time between releases, so check back for updates (you can reference the version number and take last modified).
 Your feedback helps stabilize the addon and make it work better for everyone else!

 Moo-Ack!